stefanofa/awesome/TOPICS.md

 *   [workos/authkit](https://github.com/workos/authkit) - The world's best login box powered by WorkOS and Radix.

-*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
-Accessible.
-Customizable.
+*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible, and customizable components to help you build your component library.
 Open Source.

-*   [pacocoursey/cmdk](https://github.com/pacocoursey/cmdk) - Fast, unstyled command menu React component.

-*   [mhaidarhanif/rewinds-legacy](https://github.com/mhaidarhanif/rewinds-legacy) - ⏪ The Remix Stack with Tailwind - New repo: https://github.com/mhaidarhanif/rewinds

 ## react-aria